johnlauermann/gentrification-intensity-map/README.md

 The statistical workflow runs on R, primarily using `ipumsr` for querying APIs, `dplyr` for data management, and `psych` and `cluster` for calculating gentrification scores.
 The spatial boundary files are developed in Python, primarily using `ipumpspy` and `requests` for querying APIs and `geopandas` for geoprocessing.
 Each script defines its required packages, uses the [IPUMS API](https://developer.ipums.org/docs/v2/apiprogram/) to call source data, and uses project-oriented workflows with relative file paths.
 To run the scripts, simply download the entire folder structure to your local drive and then run from any directory folder.
 You'll also need a free IPUMS account and API key ([register here](https://developer.ipums.org/docs/v2/get-started/)).

-The finished GIS data are available in the replication data cited below on Harvard Dataverse.
-Most data are available there in csv and geopackage formats for open-source users.
-Here's how to read a geopackage in [ArcGIS](https://pro.arcgis.com/en/pro-app/latest/help/data/databases/work-with-sqlite-databases-in-arcgis-pro.htm), [QGIS](https://learn.openwaterfoundation.org/owf-learn-geopackage/using-geopackage/qgis/), [R library `sf`](https://mapping-in-r-workshop.ryanpeek.org/02_import_export_gpkg), or [Python library `geopandas`](https://geopandas.org/en/stable/docs/user_guide/io.html).
+The spatial boundary files are developed in Python, primarily using `ipumpspy` and `requests` for querying data and `geopandas` for geoprocessing.
+The finished csv tables and boundary layers are available in the replication data cited below on Harvard Dataverse.

 # How to cite
 Lauermann, John, et al., 2025, "National Gentrification Intensity Map", https://doi.org/10.7910/DVN/DPKO3I, _Harvard Dataverse_, (https://dataverse.harvard.edu/previewurl.xhtml?token=c430da44-3ff2-4d1a-8eb0-451180015b4c)